Fit as a Mama Bear

 When you need it, give the jar a good shake.
 It won’t be thick or creamy, but it’ll still be delicious.

-Make it in advance: Meal prep your coffee protein shake by adding all the ingredients (yep including the coffee though you could do that fresh too), into a plastic baggie.
+Make it in advance: Meal prep your coffee protein shake by adding all the ingredients except the coffee into a plastic baggie.
 Pop it in the freezer.
-When you’re ready for it, bang it on the counter to break it up a bit, pop it in the blender and process.
-You may need a splash of almond milk to get it going.
+When you’re ready for it, bang it on the counter to break it up a bit, pop it in the blender with the coffee, and process.

-Can you use something in place of banana?
+Can you use something in place of a banana?

 Greek yogurt would be a good replacement for the banana and still leave your smoothie bowl with a delicious texture.